|Use the Beacon Planner first to plan your installation!|

-At least one beacon should be heard at all times – the more beacons you hear, or smaller the beacon power, the better the initial position accuracy.
+At least one beacon should be heard at all times – the more beacons you hear, the better the initial position accuracy.
 For smaller locations, such as offices or small shops, it might be enough to add beacons to the walls of the building.
 If the location has large open spaces or the distance between walls is large, you might need to add beacons to some existing structures besides the walls, like pillars or shelves for example.

 - Plan your installation carefully before installing, because re-installing and re-mapping takes considerable time.